 Park City still looks like a picturesque, old-school mining town but has taken its place among the exceptional modern alpine resorts in the world.
 What’s more...no mountain resort town in North America is so close to an international airport.

-In Salt Lake City, you can even see billboards sponsored by The Park City Restaurant Association touting the eating pleasures of their members as being located in “The Republic of Park City”.
+This distinct identity is often playfully highlighted.
+In Salt Lake City, you used to be able to see billboards sponsored by The Park City Restaurant Association touting the eating … and thirst-quenching … pleasures of their members as being located in “The Republic of Park City”.